rip747/ScriptDatabase/README.md

 - PrefetchObjects = true; // some sources suggest this may speed things up

 # Compiling

+You need to have [Sql Server Management Studio](https://go.microsoft.com/fwlink/?LinkID=840946) to get the SMO libraries installed.

 You will need [Visual Studio 2015 Community Edition](https://www.visualstudio.com/downloads/)

 # Running

+You need to have [Sql Server Management Studio](https://go.microsoft.com/fwlink/?LinkID=840946) to get the SMO libraries installed.

 From the command line enter the following: